-Item Strongly Agre Disagree agree е 1 Most students dropout due to poverty 70% 20% 10% 2 Children have to work at home before they come 59% 19% 22% to school and hence perform poorly which leads to poor performance and hence dropout 3 The school environment is not good due to 60% 10% 30% poverty and hence students dropout 4 Children do not have what to each and study 51% 15% 25% when hungry yet they do not understand and hence dropout 5 The distance from home to school are long and 50% 20% 30% students reach school when they are tired and therefore cannot concentrate in class which leads to school dropout.
-6 Parents are poor and therefore their daughters 40% 5% 55% dropout of school to get married so that they are paid dowry.
+Item · Strongly Agre Disagree And in the second secon agree е and the second s 1 Most students dreature to poverty 70% 20% 10% 2 Children have to - ork at home before they come 59% 19% 22% to school and he se perform poorly which leads , T THE STATE OF THE to poor performal :e and hence dropout 3 The school environment is not good due to 60% 10% 30% poverty and hence students dropout · t In Paragraphy 4 Children do not have what to each and study 51% 15% 25% when hungry yet they do not understand and I pr nation and the second hence dropout 5 The distance from home to school are long and 50% 20% 30% students reach school when they are tired and 4 1 i de la constanta de la consta therefore cannot concentrate in class which leads • to school dropout. Ó Parents are poor and therefore their daughters 40% 5% 55% dropout of school to get married so that they are 1 paid dowry. - 2.
+The state of th

-According to the table 70% of students dropout due to poverty, 59% have to work at home before they go to school which lives them tired and therefore cannot concentrate in class, 60% leave school because the school environment is not good and this includes large classes few instructional materials among others.
+According to the table 70% of students dropout due to poverty, 59% have to work at home before they go to school which lives them tired and therefore cannot concentrate in class, 60% leave school because the school environment is not good and this includes large classes lew instructional materials among others.
 50% agree that long distances for students are a burden and therefore students ended up dropping out and 40% said that parents forced girls to leave school early to get married due to poverty.